alevy/simple.cx/pages/templates.md

-A template may contain plain-text, which is reproduced as is, as well as blocks of code, denoted by encapsulating them with dollar-signs (\$), supporting variable expansion, function invokation, conditionals and loops.
+A template may contain plain-text, which is reproduced as is, as well as blocks of code, denoted by encapsulating them with dollar-signs (\$), supporting variable expansion, function invocation, conditionals and loops.
 For example, given a global variable "answer" with the value *42*,

      The answer to the universe is $answer$.